-CONSEQUENCE CONSEQUENCE SEVERITY

-CATEGORY 1) 2) 3) 4) 5)

-Low/Minor Moderate Serious Major Catastrophic

-Minor disturbances and/or low- level impact to land, biodiversity, ecosystem services, water resources or air.
-Moderate impact (<1 year) Serious impact (1-5 years) to land, biodiversity, ecosystem services, water resources or air.
+CONSEQUENCE CONSEQUENCE SEVERITY CATEGORY 1) 2) 3) 4) 5) I) Environment Minor disturbances and/or low-level impact to land, biodiversity, ecosystem services, water resources or air.
+Moderate impact (<1 year) to land, biodiversity, ecosystem services, water resources or air.
+Serious impact (1-5 years) to land, biodiversity, ecosystem services, water resources or air.
 Major impact (5-20 years) to land, biodiversity, ecosystem services, water resources or air.
 Extensive impact (>20 years) to land, biodiversity, ecosystem services, water resources or air.
 II) Public Health and Safety Medical treatment not required.
-Reversible disability or injury requiring medical treatment Reversible health effects requiring medical treatment.
-Irreversible moderate (<30%) disability to 1 or more people Severe, reversible health effects of concern.
+Reversible disability or injury requiring medical treatment Reversible health effects requiring medical treatment Irreversible moderate (<30%) disability to 1 or more people Severe, reversible health effects of concern.
 Single fatality, single irreversible severe (>30%) disability.
 Irreversible health effects or disabling illness.
 Multiple fatalities, multiple irreversible severe health effects, permanent impairment to multiple people.

-LIKE LIHOOD • • •

-Index Events/Year

-A) Expected >1

-B) Possible 1 - 1/10

-C) Nor Likely 1/10 - 1/100

-D) Rare 1/100 - 1/1,000

-E) Very Rare <1/1,000
+LIKE LIHOOD A) Almost certain to occur (>99% probability) В) Likely to occur at least once (50% to 99% probability) over the life of the Project C) Unlikely to occur (10% to 50% probability) over the life of the Project D) Very unlikely to occur (1% to 10% probability) over the life of the Project E) Extremely unlikely to occur (<1% probability) over the life of the Project